 Jazz Bass

 We require that you do your audition in two parts: a screening video that shows what you can do with advance preparation and a live audition which covers sight-reading, scales, etc., as explained below.
 We do not admit by video alone.
+If you are an international student or coming in person is a hardship, please select audition by recording to upload your screening videos.
+If you pass the screening, you will be contacted to schedule a virtual audition.

 Master's: